fourkitchens/dca2013/_posts/0003-03-03-site-building-like-software-engineer.md

 track: Sitebuilding
 difficulty: Intermediate

-day: TBD
+day: Saturday
-start: TBD
+start: 3:00pm
-room: TBD
+room: Room 13A
 ---

 This session is intended for the site builders, architects and developers, anyone that finds themselves doing their work in Drupal's UI instead of a code editor.